rosscdh/wobbuild/README.md

 2. browse to `http://localhost:5000` - This is the public interface
 3. install the client `cd client;python setup.py install`
 4. setup the .wobbuild.yml in the repo you would have built (copy wobbuild/wobbuid.example.yml)
-5. wobbuild --wob ../path/to/project/.wobbuild.yml --target http://localhost:5000
+5. wobbuild ../path/to/project/.wobbuild.yml --target http://localhost:5000

 ### In Projects